 For most of the last 30 odd years poker has just been a hobby to me.
 Though I've been fortunate that it's been a profitable pastime.

 First played poker (5 & 7 card stud) at age 17.
 At age 18 I joined the Rainbow Casino (Birminghams oldest casino) and started playing this "new" form of poker known as "hold em".

 I won my first tournament in 1979 and since then I have either won or done a deal in getting on for two hundred tournaments.
-Mostly play small buy in comps, but I have won a lot of money over the years playing in private cash games.
+Mostly play small buy in comps now but back in the day I used to play in the biggest cash games around.

 The game has got MUCH tougher these days but luckily you don't need to be that good to win at live poker, just a bit better than your opponents think you are!